 By 1566, O’Malley had married a second time, this time to Risdeárd an Iarainn (“Iron Richard”) Bourke.
 His nickname may derive from his wearing a coat of mail inherited from his Anglo-Norman ancestors or from his control of the ironworks at Burrishoole, the place of his principal castle and residence.

 Even as a young woman O’Malley was involved in the business of sailing ships and international trade.
 She probably learned the business from her father who plied a busy international shipping trade.
 It is known that she always wanted to join his fleets, but he always refused.
 Bunowen Castle, where she lived with her first husband, was situated on the most western point in Connacht and was apparently the first base for her shipping and trade activities.

-In 1593, when her sons Tibbot Burke and Murrough O’Flaherty , and her half-brother Dónal an Phíopa were taken captive by the English governor of Connacht, Sir Richard Bingham, O’Malley sailed to England to petition for their release.
+In 1593, when her sons Tibbot Burke and Murrough O’Flaherty , and her half-brother Dónal an Phíopa were taken captive by the English governor of Connacht, Sir Richard Bingham.
+O’Malley took matters into her own hands and sailed to England to petition for their release.
 She formally presented her request to Elizabeth I at her court in Greenwich Palace.

 Elizabeth I famously sent O’Malley a list of questions, which she answered and returned to Elizabeth.

 O’Malley met with Elizabeth I wearing a fine gown, they two surrounded by guards and the members of ElizabethI ‘s royal Court.